15 house buyer questions to ask before buying a house

 6. Is the property part of a chain?

-It’s important to find out the motivations of the seller; have they found their next property?
+It’s important to find out the motivations of the seller.
+Have they found their next property?
 If so, they could want to sell their current house quickly, making them open to accepting lower offers.

 7. Does the area have any hidden issues to be aware of?

-Imagine finding the house of your dreams, sealing the deal and later discovering the location is unsafe, has huge congestion problems or on street parking is a nightmare.
+Imagine finding the house of your dreams, sealing the deal, and later discovering the location is unsafe, has huge congestion problems or on-street parking is a nightmare.

 8. What’s included in the sale?

 Get all the information on what you’ll be getting for your money before committing to buying the house.
 For instance, will any white goods, such as a dishwasher or washing machine, be included in the price?
-Or what about a garden shed?
+Or what about the garden shed?